enordmoe/myrepo/README.md

 <<<<<<< HEAD
 add a second line
 add a third line
-*removed the fourth line and added an italicize dline* add a fifth line
+*removed the fourth line and added an italicized line* add a fifth line

 One more line to add